Biblical Foundations of Civil Government

 The reversal of truth-source in the reversal of form: “Obey the voice of the people” (v.
 7a).
 So democracy in politics begets a democracy of truth, as civil “right” is reduced to whims of the majority.
 There is also a rejection of God in the rejection of form: “they have rejected me from being king” (v.
 7b).
 So moving from a republic to a democracy reduced the origin and object of law.
 Under the representation of judges, the law was king.
 This immaterial object of justice was the “public” (publica) “thing” (res), from which we derive the word “republic.”
 In this shift downward, to any number of mere men as the source of law, we trade in the rule of law for the rule of man.

 Many will find this objectionable.
 Perhaps the most understandable pushback comes from the perfectly accurate redemptive-historical observation that God was working out his typology for the coming King, namely, Jesus Christ.
 That is true.
 And yet this does not preclude the truth that sinful human power is always best situated under law rather than law under a man: whether one, or a few, or the many.
 The “ways of the king” (vv.
 11-18) is not restricted to Saul but describes an objective way.
 This is what we call “the rule of man” as opposed to the “rule of law.”
-This “manner of the king,” משפט המלך, in the way of the tyrant, as opposed to the lawful way set forth in Deuteronomy 17, is really the historical interpretation.6
+This “manner of the king,” משפט המלך, in the fashion of the tyrant, as opposed to the lawful way set forth in Deuteronomy 17, is really the historical interpretation.6

 What about the sins of the first table of the law?
 Of course this refers to Commandments 1 through 4.
 Regardless of what one believes about the role of the magistrate in overseeing the religious life of a nation in any sense, surely all Christians can at least agree that the nation that transgresses here will be under God’s curse, from the magistrate on down to the local gas station attendant: “Blessed is the nation whose God is the LORD” (Prov.
 33:12).
 Even God’s own nation of old thumbed their nose at this relationship.
 Most notoriously, Jeroboam I set up alternative altars at Bethel and Dan simply so that Judah would not have the center of religious-political power (1 Kings 12:25-33).
 Uzziah grew proud and usurped the ecclesiastical office and prerogatives (2 Chronicles 26:16-21).
 But the pagan king is also often used as a picture to bring unity to the moral law principle: Nebuchadnezzar attempted to de-and-re-program the Hebrew youth (Dan.
 1:3-6), set up an image to be worshiped (3:1-7), and boasted of his glory (4:29).
 Just so the kings of the earth are called “gods” in Psalm 82 and summoned to God’s court precisely for falling short of a law that they were under.
 This is really an important principle that transcends the particulars of the state’s relation to the first table.
 What these Old Testament narratives show us is that neither the theocratic nor the pagan civic forms, or office holders, seem to share the “common ground” approach to the civil sphere.
 In other words, they never seem to be neutral to religion.
 They always have a nasty habit of commanding total allegiance precisely to their demonic religion.
 The saints of God are never quite in the neutral space of being able to simply coexist.

 Worship determines ethics.
 Low views of God beget low views of man, who is made in his image.
 This stands to reason.
 Thus the sins of the first table issue forth into the sins of the second table.
-And this is really the crucial point in correcting both the ethical dualism of the contemporary Two Kingdom view, as well as the “progressive,” or what is essentially Marxist ideology—the former being only a stage and step to the latter in the course of a church era.
+And this is really the crucial point in correcting both the ethical dualism of the contemporary Radical Two Kingdom view, as well as the “progressive,” or what is essentially Marxist ideology—the former being only a stage and step to the latter in the course of a church era.
 The way in which the second table is crucial is in the civil use of the law.
 What after all is being guarded in Commandments 5 through 10?
 Someone may reply, “It is still God—Commandments 1 through 4 are Godward directly; yet Commandments 5 through 10 are also Godward, only indirectly.”
 Indeed.
 A very good reply.
 But if we examine that very point, the criticisms against so-called “Enlightenment,” and “petty individualism,” are exposed as just one more set of pretentious low views of God.

 If it is precisely God who makes these demands, and God’s own image that would be trampled upon by the violation of such “rights,” then whatever one calls them (call them “duties” or “responsibilities” if that is less distracting), the insistence that a group of men not undermine parental authority, nor rip apart an infant, nor tear apart a marriage, nor plunder another’s goods, nor trash his good name—will we tell God to his face on Judgment Day that these are such petty complaints!